-In section 2 we describe how tree-walking singulation algorithms work.
+Section 2 describes how tree-walking singulation algorithms work.
 Section 3.1 then describes how blocker tags work for systems that use tree-walking.
 We focus on use of the blocker tag as a privacy protection device in section 4.
 We consider blocker tags as a denial-of-service threat in section 5, and also explore detection measures.
 We conclude in section 6 with summary recommendations and a discussion of future research topics.

-2. TREE-WALKING SINGULATION PRO-TOCOLS
+2. SINGULATION AND TREE-WALKING PRO-TOCOLS